Burh: Purpose

 Burhs also had secondary roles as economic centres, safe havens in which trade and production could take place.
 Armouries, blacksmiths, royal mints and trading posts were all located within the burh.
-They would be used as supply depot for the Saxon army when it was in the field, thus ensuring that the Anglo-Saxon troops had a continual supply of weapons, fresh horses and food.
+They would be used as supply depot for the Anglo-Saxon army when it was in the field, thus ensuring that the Anglo-Saxon troops had a continual supply of weapons, fresh horses and food.

 During Alfred's reign there was a definite demarcation between the royal fyrd (royal army) and those of the local fyrd (local defence force).
 The local fyrd were responsible for the construction and defence of their burh, whereas members of the royal fyrd served under the king.